 Summary media release information

-The Turnbull Government has today announced $18 million to establish the Australian Dementia Network (ADNeT) – the largest single research program to be funded to date through the Government’s Boosting Dementia Research Initiative.
+The Australian Government has today announced $18 million to establish the Australian Dementia Network (ADNeT) – the largest single research program to be funded to date through the Government’s Boosting Dementia Research Initiative.

 “Accelerating innovation in the prevention, diagnosis, treatment and management of dementia is a global priority and research effort that Australia is proud to be a part of,” Federal Aged Care Minister Ken Wyatt said.